-

 Jennifer Christen, a Buffalo, NY native is the Principal Oboist of the Indianapolis Symphony Orchestra.
 She has performed as Guest Principal Oboe with the Chicago, Pittsburgh, Detroit, Baltimore and Milwaukee Symphony Orchestras and as Guest English Horn with the Atlanta Symphony Orchestra.
 Ms. Christen studied at the Juilliard School with John Mack, Nathan Hughes and Elaine Douvas.
 Before her time in Indianapolis, Ms. Christen spent a year in Miami Beach with the New World Symphony under Music Director Michael Tilson Thomas.

 She has also spent several summers with the Verbier Festival Orchestra in Switzerland, where she met her husband.
-As a teacher, Ms. Christen is on adjunct faculty at the University of Indianapolis, and has had the pleasure of working with students at the Verbier Music Camp, Indiana University Jacobs School of Music, and with students in various youth ensembles around Indianapolis.
+As a former adjunct faculty at the University of Indianapolis, she has had the pleasure of working with students at the Verbier Music Camp, Indiana University Jacobs School of Music, and with students in various youth ensembles around Indianapolis.
 She enjoys traveling, good coffee, exploring local food, running, and creating memories with her husband and two little boys.
 She has an identical twin sister who plays the flute.

 -